waqassoftmaticsolutions/Softmatic-Solutions/Waqas/Design Patterns/Creational.md

    ## When to use
    1) When You need to create multiple related objects that are designed to work together.
 Each family of objects might be a different variant or style but still needs to adhere to a common interface.
 For example, In a UI framework, you might have different themes like DarkTheme and LightTheme.
 Each theme consists of a family of related objects, such as Button, TextField, and Scrollbar.
 The Abstract Factory can provide the appropriate set of UI components for the selected theme.
    ## Concept
-   i) Interface like Shape
+   1) Interface like Shape
-   ii) Concrete Classes that will implement Interface like circular rectangle iii) Abstract Factory Class iv) Concrete Class that inherits the abstract factory that is used to call the specific class.
+   2) Concrete Classes that will implement Interface like circular rectangle
+   3) Abstract Factory Class
+   4) Concrete Class that inherits the abstract factory that is used to call the specific class.